Love Aaj Kal (2009 film): Release

 The producers of the film agreed to market tie-ups with 2009 ICC World Twenty20, Shoppers Stop and Bajaj Allianz Life Insurance.
 The apparel worn by the lead cast is exclusively available at Shoppers Stop.
-With Bajaj Allianz, they have a tie-up to share the special moments where they could win a chance to meet Saif Ali Khan, the protagonist and the producer of the movie.
-The tie-up with the 2009 ICC World Twenty20 was that both Khan and Padukone would be in England before the tournament begins, with Saif expected to commentate on matches for Indian television.
-The world television premiere of Love Aaj Kal occurred on Sony TV in 2010.
+With Bajaj Allianz, they have a tie-up to share the special moments where they could win a chance to meet the lead actor Saif Ali Khan, the protagonist and the producer of the film.
+The tie-up with the 2009 ICC World Twenty20 was that both Khan and Padukone would be in England before the tournament begins, with Khan expected to commentate on matches for Indian television.
+ASTPL, an Indian software developer, also released a mobile video game based on the film.
+Love Aaj Kal was later made available on Amazon Prime Video.